SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Methodology

 \item \textbf{Selection:} The top $n_{\text{species}}$ solutions with the highest fitness scores are selected from the population.
-(Line 4)

-\item \textbf{Crossover:} Two parent solutions are considered, with one being selected as the base.
-The commutation operations listed in the other solution are then applied, if valid, to the base.
-(Lines 9 to 13)
+(Line 4 in Alg.~\ref{alg:ga}) \begin{example} In the example shown in Fig.~\ref{fig:ga_eg}, we select the three candidate solutions with the highest fitness values.
+We assume that the three solutions selected for the next generation are $s_1$, $s_2$, and $s_3$. \end{example}

 \item \textbf{Mutation:} Mutation is applied to $\alpha_{\mu} n_{\text{species}}$ solutions, where $\alpha_{\mu}$ represents the mutation rate.
 For each selected solution, additional random commutation rules are introduced to boost the diversity of the population.
-(Lines 7 to 8)
+(Lines 7 to 8 in Alg.~\ref{alg:ga}) \begin{example} Assume that $\alpha_{\mu} = 0.7$.
+Accordingly, mutation is applied to $\alpha_{\mu} n_{\text{species}} = 0.7 \times 3 = 2.1 \approx 2$ candidate solutions, which are randomly selected.
+Here, we choose $s_2$ and $s_3$ for illustration.
+For solution $s_2$, we apply SWAP commutation rule~4 to the SWAP gate $g_4$ and the CNOT gate $g_7$, and SWAP commutation rule~3 to the SWAP gate $g_6$ and the CNOT gate $g_8$.
+As a result, a new solution $s_4 = \{(g_4, g_5),(g_6, g_7),(g_4, g_7),(g_6, g_8)\}$ is generated, as shown in Fig.~\ref{fig:ga_eg}(f).
+Similarly, starting from solution $s_3$, we apply a mutation by exchanging the SWAP gate $g_6$ and the CNOT gate $g_8$, which yields the solution $s_5 = \{(g_6, g_7),(g_6,g_8)\}$ as illustrated in Fig.~\ref{fig:ga_eg}(g). \end{example}

+\item \textbf{Crossover:} We perform crossover operations $(1-\alpha_{\mu}) n_{\text{species}}$ times.
+In each crossove, two parent solutions are considered, with one being selected as the base.
+The commutation operations listed in the other solution are then applied, if valid, to the base.
+(Lines 9 to 13 in Alg.~\ref{alg:ga})